tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\IMG_5759.jpeg)<br>
-We visited Shine's conch shack afterwards.
+We visited a conch shack afterwards.
 On the dock behind it there was a guy shelling conch and he waved us over so he could show us.
 It's actually way easier than you'd think: all you do is tap a little hole into the top of its shell, separate the muscle it uses to cling on to the inside, and then slide it out.
 You do have to trim off like 70% of the whole thing though - they're pretty gnarly looking.
 <br><br>

 ![](\images\bahamas-album\IMG_5760.jpeg)<br>